MAHATHIR MOHAMAD: HIS LIFE, VIEWS, CHARACTERS, OUTRAGEOUS STATEMENTS

-Datuk Seri Mahathir bin Mohammed served as the prime minister of Malaysia for 22 years from 1981 to 2003.
+Datuk Seri Mahathir bin Mohamad was Malaysia's fourth and seventh prime minister, serving for 22 years from 1981 to 2003 and returning for a two year stint from 2018 to 2020.
 He was the longest-serving democratically-elected leader in the world and for a while the longest serving ruler of any kind in Asia.
 Known in Malaysia as "Dr. M." and the "old man," he was a potent political force in the 1970s, often determining the national agenda.

 Mahathir is credited with transforming Malaysia from a rubber-dependent backwater divided by ethnic rivalries into a well-oiled, high-tech Asian tiger.
 He became a respected—albeit controversial—voice on the international stage and helped Malaysians have pride in themselves.
 Known for his personalized, paternalistic style, he was the leader of the United Malays National Organization (UMNO) political party.
 He was the strategist behind his country's rapid economic growth and development.